for Health Care Providers

 Treatment - Non-Alcoholic Fatty Liver

-How can we treat non-alcoholic fatty liver?
+How can we treat non-alcoholic fatty liver disease?

 - Intensive lifestyle intervention with ≥7% weight loss diminishes liver inflammation; ≥10% weight loss decreasing liver fibrosis.
 Motivational interviewing to engage patient to create their preferred plan, cognitive behavioral therapy, weight loss, diet, and exercise provide the most enduring benefit.
+For more on motivational interviewing for NAFLD, please see our video and pocket guide for providers.

 - As adjuncts to intensive lifestyle intervention,